insanity54/insane-openbazaar-api/README.md

 ## Notes

-The API is defined as [API blueprint](https://apiblueprint.org) format
+The OpenBazaar-Server API is defined as [API blueprint](https://apiblueprint.org) format